Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 The church in question is called the Church of Santa Maria Assunta.
 It can be easily found by following the "Duomo" signs.
 There are three other churches in the town.
 Of them, the Church of Holy Trinity is particularly worth a visit.

 At the top of the hill are the ruins of the Norman castle.
-On the way to the Norman castle, you can stop at a small piazza, where you will find the bicycle used in Godfather III.
+On the way to the castle, you can stop at a small piazza, where you will find the bicycle used in Godfather III.
 The priest drove the bike in the film and threw the wedding bouquet to Michael's wife, Kay.

 Palermo: The Vibrant City That Served as a Backdrop for the Tragic Ending